 - If your drawers are in direct sunlight, lay another cotton layer on top.

-The same method applies for shoeboxes and other cardboard containers.
+The same method applies to shoeboxes and other cardboard containers.
 Do not put hair into tight-sealed, plastic, or glass containers.
 You want your extensions to breathe!

 6 How to Travel with Hair Extensions?

-When going on vacation or business trip, all of us want to bring our fancy extensions to look extra good.
+When going on vacation or business trips, all of us want to bring our fancy extensions to look extra good.
 But then you face a new problem, how do you pack hair properly without any damage?

 Simply sticking them into a travel bag doesn’t work.
 You might think that wearing extensions while you travel is the best way, but you would be wrong.
 If you’re traveling on a plane, clip-in extensions might get detected as you go through the metal detector at the airport!
 Some women would not care, while for others it could be extremely embarrassing.
-You will have to hold up the line while taking hair off in front of everybody.
+You will have to hold up the line while taking your hair off in front of everybody.
 Flip-in extensions aren’t immune either as the loop is attached with tiny metal parts.

 If you have room in your suitcase, bring the whole box with you.
 For less room, buy a traveling bag for extensions.
 It is a small, well-designed invention that will keep hair safe and secure.
 When on vacation, remember not to swim in a pool or salty sea with extensions since such water could damage hair permanently!

 7 How to Revive Poorly Stored Extensions?

 If you made those mistakes we talked about and didn’t store the hair properly, there’s a very good chance you ended up with awful-looking wefts that are completely tangled and lifeless.

 Stop!
 Before you throw hair away, there are some things to try to bring extensions back to life.

 - Fill up the sink with warm water and add conditioner.